Can you believe the Disney World theme parks have officially reopened?

 Despite the fact that many guests miss the way Disney was before the closures, these modifications to Disney World’s guidelines could be helpful alternatives going forward in the parks!

-As Disney World has started to re-open, the parks have introduced multiple contactless measures.
+As Disney World has reopened, the parks have introduced multiple contactless measures.
 One of these is the QR code menus throughout Disney World that help reduce contact points for guests and Cast Members.
 While health and safety standards may change slightly in restaurants after things start to return to “normal,” the QR menus could stick around so there are fewer high-touch points at locations across the parks.

 Although we’ve also seen paper menus, restaurants might lean towards the QR option more often for reasons BEYOND health and safety.

 Disney has also been increasing its conservation efforts across the board for a while in the parks already, by moving toward eliminating plastic straws and mini toiletry bottles.
-So if guests get used to the digital menus, Disney could reduce the amount of paper menus in the restaurants long-term in an effort to go greener!
+So if guests get used to the digital menus, Disney could reduce the number of paper menus in the restaurants long-term in an effort to go greener!

 However, since some guests don’t have smartphones, Disney would also have to make a few handheld menus available as needed.

-Additionally, moving toward digital menus could also allow restaurants to update menus quickly and easily online without having to print excessive amounts of paper when a menu item changes.
+Additionally, moving toward digital menus could allow restaurants to update menus quickly and easily online without having to print excessive amounts of paper when a menu item changes.
 Think more market-inspired seasonal or even daily specialties, farm to table fare, faster updates when items sell out, and more customization altogether for Disney World menus!
 That would be pretty cool.

 Hand-Sanitizer and Hand-Washing Stations